migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-06-17 Mon: Continuing the forms for listing Swap, Lend, and Timeless on Magic Square.
+Writing Q2 Review.
+Continuation of the ONE Bot homepage interface.

+---

 2024-06-16 Sun: Continuation of future's course plus helping Theo fill out forms for Magic Square to list Swap and Lend.

 2024-06-15 Sat: Continuation of futures course.